drummonds/tartan-dictionary/content/patterns/BKRKKY/index.md

 ## Colour Sequence
 BKRKKY

-## List of patterns with this colour sequence
+## List of tartans with this colour sequence

 | Tartans |
 |---------------|